Ann Harding (economist): Academic career

 Harding completed a Bachelor of Economics from the University of Sydney.
 She was a contributor to Business Review magazine in 1980 and then joined the Department of the Parliamentary Library in Canberra as a legislative research specialist in January 1981.
 In 1982 she was employed as a policy analyst by the Department of Social Security.
-She graduated with a PhD titled Lifetime income distribution and redistribution in Australia: Applications of a dynamic cohort microsimulation model from the London School of Economics in 1991.
+She graduated from the London School of Economics in 1991 with a PhD.
+Her thesis was titled Lifetime income distribution and redistribution in Australia: Applications of a dynamic cohort microsimulation model.

 Harding returned to Australia to the University of Canberra where she was appointed Professor of Applied Economics and Social Policy on 12 October 1992, at 34 becoming one of the youngest women professors in Australia.
 In 1993 she founded and was inaugural Director of the National Centre for Social and Economic Modelling, remaining in that position until 2009, when she moved into a research role.
 She was made an Emeritus Professor of the University of Canberra in 2014.

 Harding's research focused on microsimulation modelling and she was a regular contributor to public policy.

 Harding died on 30 January 2023, at the age of 64.